alexander-tritt-monash/spinsim/docs/source/about.examples.rst

    .. code-block:: python

-      def get_field_rabi(time_sample, field_modifier, field_sample):
+      def get_field_rabi(time_sample, sweep_parameter, field_sample):
          # Dress atoms from the x direction, Rabi flopping at 1kHz
          field_sample[0] = 2000*np.cos(np.tau*20e3*time_sample)
          field_sample[1] = 0       # Zero source in y direction
          field_sample[2] = 20e3    # Split spin z eigenstates by 20kHz
          field_sample[3] = 0       # Zero quadratic shift, found in spin one systems

 Before we move on, suppose that we want to execute multiple similar simulations.
 For example, we could run the current simulation, then one that is exactly the same, but with double the Larmor frequency :math:`f_L`.
 One could do this by hard coding another source function with this change and then compiling another solver, but this takes time and is inefficient.
-Instead, we can use the parameter `field_modifier`.
+Instead, we can use the parameter `sweep_parameter`.

 .. code-block:: python

-   def get_field_rabi(time_sample, field_modifier, field_sample):
+   def get_field_rabi(time_sample, sweep_parameter, field_sample):
       # Dress atoms from the x direction, Rabi flopping at 1kHz
-      field_sample[0] = 2000*math.cos(math.tau*20e3*field_modifier*time_sample)
+      field_sample[0] = 2000*math.cos(math.tau*20e3*sweep_parameter*time_sample)
       field_sample[1] = 0                        # Zero source in y direction
-      field_sample[2] = 20e3*field_modifier     # Split spin z eigenstates by 20kHz
+      field_sample[2] = 20e3*sweep_parameter     # Split spin z eigenstates by 20kHz
       field_sample[3] = 0                        # Zero quadratic shift

-The value of each `field_modifier` can be input whenever the integration function is called.
+The value of each `sweep_parameter` can be input whenever the integration function is called.
 In general, this can be used to sweep through values for any number of simulations, saving compile time.

 Let's build our simulator object, now spin one.